SALT-NLP/PrivacyLens/README.md

    ANTHROPIC_API_KEY={anthropic_api_key}
    ```

+## Quick Start
+Before delving into the details of replicating our study or running experiment scripts, we provide a [quick-start notebook](helper/quick_start.ipynb) to walk you through what PrivacyLens can do.

+## Evaluate LMs' Privacy Norm Awareness

-## Dataset
+### Dataset
-In the paper, we curate a dataset of 493 privacy-sensitive seeds, 493 vignettes, and 493 trajectories.
+In the paper, we collect 493 privacy-sensitive seeds from U.S. privacy regulations, privacy literature on vulnerable groups, and crowdsourcing.
+We further extend them into vignettes and trajectories.

 The dataset is available in [`data/main_data.json`](data/main_data.json), and each datapoint has the following structure:
 ```json
 {
    "name": "unique id",